GearXnico/sunsapp/README.md

 #### run server
 * rails s

 ## frontend

 ### Requirements
 * Node version: v20.15.0
 * React version: 19.1.0
 * npm or yarn

 ### Dependencies
 * React: The core JavaScript library for building user interfaces.
 * axios: For making HTTP requests to the backend.
 * React-datepicker: A react component for date range selection.

-* React-bootstrap: For UI components.
+* bootstrap: For responsive UI components.
+* chart.js: For creating charts.
+* react-chartjs-2: For creating charts.

 ### Deployment